ElieShalhoub/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline
-One potential shortcoming would be what would happen when the lanes are in a new image and fall out the defined verticies.
+One potential shortcoming would be what happens when the lanes are in a new image and fall out of the defined verticies.
-Another shortcoming could be
+Another shortcoming is with handling videos having different color contrast and sharper colors.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be in handling curved lines.

-Another potential improvement could be to ...
-Improvement in handling curved lines
+Another improvement is to dynamilcally define the verticies of the region of interest, I have had to do some trial and error to define them.